The Uninvited Guest

 "Now brace yourself, Mariah.
 We're about to cross over and this could get rough.
 Hold onto my mane.
 It's going to be bumpy."

 Achilles wasn't exaggerating.
-When they hit the void uniting the world of humans and the dimensions of magic, Mariah lost her grip on the alicorn's mane and sailed through the air.
+When they reached the void uniting the world of humans and the dimensions of magic, Mariah lost her grip on the alicorn's mane and sailed through the air.
 She hit the ground with a thud, rolling three times before coming to a stop, lying face up.

 When she opened her eyes the first thing she saw was Willow's tongue.
 It was also the first thing she felt.

 Still, it was the most beautiful place she had ever seen.
-As far as she could make out, there were trees of every possible size, shape and color.
-Even the grass seemed different, although she wasn't certain just why it appeared that way.
-It was the same color, and it smelled the same as any grass she had ever known.
-Somehow it felt different when she walked on it—softer, or maybe lighter.
-Off in the distance she could see a rainbow coming right out of a small pond.
-It shimmered beautifully against the silvery light of the sun.
-And there, drinking from the pond, was Achilles, with the sun shining brilliantly off his horn.
-"Follow me," the magical creature cried out.
-"It's just a little bit farther."
-She wasn't sure what "it" was, but this, it seemed, was her kind of place.
-Her mother and father would be sorry they had scolded her.
-She would stay right here, in this special place, and no one would be able to find her unless she wanted them to.
+As far as she could tell, it was filled with trees of every possible size, shape and color.
+Even the grass seemed different, although she wasn't certain why it appeared that way.
+It was a similar shade of green, and it smelled like the grass back home.
+Somehow it did not feel the same when she walked on it—softer, or maybe lighter.
+Up ahead she could see a rainbow coming out of a small pond.
+It shimmered against the golden rays of the sun.
+And there, drinking from the pond, she spotted Achilles, with the sun shining brilliantly off his horn.

 It was too late.